 How to Apply

-Graduate admissions in this department is highly competitive.
+Graduate admissions in our department is highly competitive.
 The faculty consider many factors in selecting students.
 To maximize your chances, follow a few basic steps.

 1. Get to know our research.
 You won't become an expert before you get here, but familiarizing yourself with our work better prepares you to make informed decisions.
 In your communications with us, demonstrating that you know who we are and what we do tells us you are serious.
 This will also help you answer the question on the application of which professors you want to work with.